 - Pedestrians always have the right of way in crosswalks.
 In a school zone when a warning flasher or flashers are blinking, you must always stop to yield the right-of-way to a pedestrian crossing the roadway within a marked crosswalk or at an intersection with no marked crosswalk.

 - Drivers should never block the crosswalk when stopped at a red light or waiting to make a turn.
 DO NOT stop with a portion of your vehicle over the crosswalk.
 Blocking the crosswalk forces pedestrians to go around your vehicle and puts them in an extremely dangerous situation.

 - BE ALERT.
 Children are unpredictable.
 Children walking to or from their bus are usually very comfortable with their surroundings.
 This makes them more likely to take risks, ignore hazards and/or fail to look both ways when crossing the street.

 Posted school zone speed limits of 15 MPH must be obeyed when signal lights are flashing.
 There are enhanced fines for speeding in school zones.

-In an effort to “Ensure a Safe Community Through Traffic Safety,” the High Springs Police Department Traffic Unit has created a “School’s Open Drive Carefully” Informational Brochure to assist motorist transition into the 2015-2016 school year.
+In an effort to “Ensure a Safe Community Through Traffic Safety,” the High Springs Police Department Traffic Unit has created a “School’s Open Drive Carefully” Informational Brochure to assist motorist transition into each new school year.